GoekeLab/sg-nex-data/README.md

 Data can be downloaded [here](DATA.md)

-Notes on data usage: This site provides early access to the SG-NEx data.
+_**Notes on data usage**_: This site provides early access to the SG-NEx data.
 These data can be used in research and publications, but we ask data users to refrain from publishing a systematic comparison that is described in the pre-print until the final manuscript is published.
 If you are uncertain, please feel free to reach out ([Contact](#contact)).

 **Release History**